samuelm-LCWC/task-management-system/README.md

 # Task management system

-Create a class called TaskManager to manage tasks in a to-do list.
+Create a class called Task_manager to manage tasks in a to-do list.
 Each task will have a title, description, priority, and status.

 ## Attributes:
 * tasks: A list of dictionaries, where each dictionary represents a task with the following keys: